expobrain/expobrain-blog/_posts/2013-07-14-disassembly-c-code-for-fun-part-6-inlining-expansion.md

 ## The sample code and disassembly

-The code outputs the power of two between 0 to 9 by colling a `power()` function:
+The code outputs the power of two between 0 to 9 by calling a `power()` function:

     #include <stdio.h>